Nagios logo in white

 As long as your application is returning an exit code and an output, it’s possible.

-There are quite a few ways to accomplish this, but there are two primary routes we see customers use.
-The first is an agent called NRPE, which you will need to install on each client machine.
-Once this is completed, you’ll want to run through the Linux wizard to set up checks for monitoring.
 The other option is using check_by_ssh, which will use SSH keys to authenticate and run scripts.
 These scripts will still require the nagios-plugins to be installed if you’re after a certain metric that must be executed on the client machine.

 It can do many things, from sending an email or text notification to opening a case in your external application or executing a remote script that does anything you want.
 Some customers have it automatically restart a Windows service when Nagios detects problems.